shawnmflemingc/web-basics/httptelnet.md

 Host: localhost
 ```
 Then, press Enter twice to finish the request.

+> [!WARNING]
+> This is case sensitive and must be typed exactly right, and backspace does not work to correct mistakes.

 ### Observe the Response
 You should see the HTTP response from your local server, including the status code, headers, and the content of the requested file or directory listing.
 You should also see the GET request on the python window.